 Keratosis Pilaris Causes & Risk Factors

-Researchers still don’t fully understand the causes of keratosis pilaris.
+Researchers still don’t fully understand the causes of KP.
 But, they believe that the buildup of keratin forms plugs in the openings of hair follicles.
 Keratin is a fibrous structural protein found in your hair, nails and epithelial cells that make up the outermost layer of your skin.
 It’s an essential building block of your skin, necessary for skin to keep regenerating.

 Usually dead skin cells containing keratin will flake off the skin.
 But for some people, keratin builds up in the hair follicles and causes clogged pores.
 This results in the small, rough bumps associated with keratosis pilaris.
 Inside the plugged hair follicles, there may also be one or more twisted hairs; in fact, some scientists believe that keratosis pilaris is actually caused by thick hairs that form large coils under the superficial epidermis, or outer layers of the skin.
 Studies analyzing this theory suggest that the circular hair shaft ruptures follicle cells, leading to inflammation and abnormal keratin release.
 (5)